-The Photography of Brad Hill a typical northern (and Inner) Great Bear trip.
+The Photography of Brad Hill

+Steller Sea Lions and Fin Whales than on a typical northern (and Inner) Great Bear trip.
 But please note that on this trip our chances of encountering a Spirit Bear are lower than in the northern Great Bear trips we run in the late summer and early autumn.

 This is a Tour of Exploration!
-The Summer in the Southern Great Bear Instructional Photo Tour 2019 is a true tour of photographic exploration.
-We'll explore the inlets, bays and old-growth forest of the spectacular midcoast of British Columbia.
+The Summer in the Southern Great Bear Instructional Photo Tour 2020 is a true tour of photographic exploration.
+We'll explore the inlets, bays and old-growth forest of the spectacular mid-coast of British Columbia.
 We'll walk trails and beaches, explore creeks, and search for the unique mix of subject matter that only the Great Bear Rainforest can provide!
 The photographic opportunities on this tour are always absolutely amazing.

 This is a multi-faceted trip, focusing not only on the bears, but on all the inhabitants of the Great Bear Rainforest - and the entire ecosystem in which they thrive.
 While the bears are an integral part of this trip, we will be approaching this trip with an attitude of finding and capturing any form of natural beauty and natural art we can find.
 This may include many species of terrestrial and marine wildlife and birds, intertidal scenes, landscapes, seascapes, and more!
 If your sole goal is to photograph bears (to the exclusion of other subject matter you will be presented with), this may not be the trip for you.
-2019 Trip Start and End Points: The photo tour starts and ends in Bella Bella, BC.